Sessions

 Our pre-school sessions

 We are open during term time, 38 weeks of the year.
-Our pre-school holidays follow the pattern of Surrey County Council, although occasionally there may be a slight variation.
+Our pre-school holidays follow the pattern of Surrey County Council, although occasionally there may be a slight variation, for example we only close for one week during the October half term.

 Afternoon sessions: 2 -3 years for children with their 3rd birthday between 1st September and 31st August.
 (3 hours) Our opening times are 12.15pm - 3.15pm Monday to Friday.